kneeraazon01/ImageGallery/README.md

-## Building a image gallery site with tailwindcss and reactjs
+## Building an image gallery site with tailwindcss and reactjs
 ### Link : https://imagegallerynumberone.netlify.app/